taiyo14/fridge_buddy/README.md

-Fridge Buddy
+# Fridge Buddy

 In this project, my aim was to tackle one of the more neglected problem of food waste.
-Since we have an abundance of food, we tend to not think  much about throwing food away.
+Since we have an abundance of food, we tend to not think too much about throwing food away.
+Many times what happens is that groceries get stacked up and hidden away, eventually forgotten and spoiled.
 However, small actions add up and so does the environmental  impact.

-This app tackles the problem by allowing users to be able to better keep track of their food and what they have.
-The user can keep track of the expiration date and for some more sensitive foods that are better kept track by their buy date, it is also possible.
+This app tackles the problem by allowing users to easily keep track of their food from the convenience of their phones.
+The user can track the expiration date and the buy date for some more sensitive foods.

+One especially attractive use case is foods in the freezer.
+Reorganizing the freezer is such a tedious task due to your hands getting too cold.
+With Fridge Buddy, you can just see a list of everything in the fridge as a reminder, instead of going through the whole freezer.

+## Details

-Framework: Flutter
+**Framework:** Flutter

-Language: Dart
+**Language:** Dart

-Current features include:
+**Current features include:**
 - Sorting entries by Name, Age, Expiration date, and favorites
 - Responsive data entry and edits achieved through Stateful widgets
 - Locally stored data through SharedPreferences

-Work in progress:
+**Work in progress:**
 - Uploading images
 - Input verification
+- Recipe suggestions
+- Shopping list

 <p float="left">
   <img src="https://user-images.githubusercontent.com/52620214/229645002-e0d48f7a-6524-4c77-8b13-85373acd8d47.png" width="270" height="570"/>